Difference between revisions of "Nobuntu" - Pindula

 - Nominated for Best Musician of the Year at the Zimbabwe International Women Awards in London in 2015

-- Two-time winner for the Best Imbube Group at the Bulawayo Arts Awards 2017 and 2019.
+- Two-time winner for the Best Imbube Group at the Roil Bulawayo Arts Awards 2017 and 2019.

+- February 2020 they won the National Arts Merit Awards (NAMA) for the Arts Personality of the Year

 Social Responsibility